antonsamper/AngularJS/useragent/README.md

       data-useragent="Mozilla/5.0 (Macintosh; Intel Mac OS X 10_8_5) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/32.0.1700.107 Safari/537.36"
       data-platform="MacIntel">
 ```
-## Usage
+## Usage - CSS
-Once this is all in place you can use in you css to detect certain browsers/platforms/touch support.
+Once this is all in place, you can use this in your css to detect certain browsers/platforms/touch support.

-### CSS example
 ```css
 html[data-useragent*='Chrome'] body {
     background-color: #ed7169;